-You will normally be asked to remove some of your clothing during the examination and treatment.
-You may bring a pair of shorts and a t-shirt to change into before your assessment if it makes you feel more comfortable.
+Therefore, you may bring a pair of shorts and a t-shirt to wear if it makes you feel more comfortable.
 You are free to bring along a friend or relative with you to act as your chaperone.